bregman-arie/bregman-arie.github.io/_posts/2019-11-15-linux-checklist.markdown

 - [ ] `man` - manual for commands
 - [ ] `which` - get full path for given command
 - [ ] `whatis` - one-line manual page descriptions
+- [ ] `whereis` - locate the binary, source, and manual page files for a command
 - [ ] `history` - command history list
   - [ ] use ![number line] to execute a command from the list